Key takeaways:

 What is REPSE certification?

 REPSE (Registro de Prestadoras de Servicios Especializados u Obras Especializadas) is Mexico’s Register of Providers of Specialised Services or Works.
-Introduced as part of Mexico’s 2021 labour reforms, this certification system requires all businesses providing specialised services or works to register officially.
+Under Mexico’s 2021 labour reform, any company that subcontracts specialised services (like security, IT support, construction, maintenance, and more) must hold REPSE certification.

 - Transparency: Ensures transparency in labour relations, preventing irregular subcontracting and tax evasion.